LuanSFMarques/basic_statistics_with_python/README.md

 ### **Central Tendency (Exercises)**

 Now that you’ve learned how to calculate the mean and median, and how these measures behave in symmetric and asymmetric distributions, let’s practice with some exercises.
-Here you will practice with 6 problems!
+Here you will practice with 6 problems (1 to 6)!

+You can check the solutions here: [Exercise Solutions](exercises_solution)

 #### ------------------------- Exercise 1 -------------------------
 Given the following array: